-This is where I live and work: the squeaky clean streets of Salt Lake City in 1948.
-When I came home from The War in ‘46 I was 23 years old, too old to go back to school or live with Mother.
-Instead I took a job as a night watchman at Auerbach’s department store babysitting mannequins.
-I’ve been trying to use my skills from my years in the Army as MP, so I set up my own little business as a Private Investigator finding stray dog, cats and husbands.
-I rent a little two-room office on Main where I work and sleep.
-If you need a good P.I. ask for me, Jack Hammer, Mormon Detective… If you just want to read my story, contact me.
+This is where we live and work: the squeaky clean streets of Salt Lake City in 1948.
+When Jack came home from The War in ‘46 he was 23 years old, too old to go back to school or live with his Mother.
+Instead, he took a job as a night watchman at Auerbach’s department store babysitting mannequins.
+He’s been trying to use his skills from his years in the Army as MP, setting up his own business as a Private Investigator finding stray dogs, cats and husbands.
+He rents a small two-room office on Main where he works and sleeps.
+If you need a good P.I. ask for him, Jack Hammer, Mormon Detective… If you just want to read his story, contact me at www.stevenrburt.com.

 Broadway in Salt Lake City ca. 1948

 Main Street in Salt Lake City ca. 1948 looking south

 Jack’s case, involving stolen Nikola Tesla’s stolen secrets, plays out along Main Street.
 The photo show banners hung across the street in preparation for the Days of ’47 parade.
 The Walker Bank tower, shown at the center left in the distance, figures into Bosko Cvito’s big test in HINT OF COPPER, when lights suddenly go out all over the rest of the city, but NOT in the tower.
 Jack’s office, in the Karrick Building, is opposite the bank and another 1/2 block south.

 State Street in Salt Lake City ca. 1948 looking north

 Jack parks on State, and walks north to The Beehive Cafe from Auerbach’s.
 In the LOST RHOADES MINE AFFAIR, he fills his car with gas at the UTOCO but suffers a flat tire, delaying his arrival at County General Hospital.